 Follow all provided instructions and attach any required subsequent .PDF subforms to the main 'Human Subjects' .PDF form using the upload instructions included in the parent PDF document.
 Following these instructions will effectively bundle all required forms into one .PDF file.

-Once all forms are complete and combined into the "Human Subjects and Clinical Trial" .PDF form and rename it "PLlastname_human_subjects."
+Once all forms are complete and combined into the "Human Subjects and Clinical Trial" .PDF form, rename your document "PLlastname_human_subjects."

 Submit the completed 'Human Subjects' form package for this section of your proposal.
-If done properly, you will email only the one .PDF, although that one .PDF will have other required forms/pages embedded within it.
-DO NOT send all forms as separate (individual) attachments within your proposal email.
+If done properly, you will upload only the one .PDF document for this section, although that one .PDF will have other required forms/pages embedded within it.

 7. IRB & Related Documentation (if applicable)